LHS-CGD/Maze-Game/README.md

-# Maze-Game
+# Maze Game
-Maze Game for CGD
+Maze Game for CGD (6-week example game—try not to look until you've tried it by yourself)